rarebreed/rarebreed.github.io/_posts/2018-11-26-rust-plus-ml.md

 You can have as many immutable references to a variable as you want, or a single mutable reference, but you can **not**

-- have immutable and mutable references to a variable
+- have immutable and mutable references to a variable (in the same scope/lifetime)
-- more than one mutable reference
+- more than one mutable reference (in the same scope/lifetime)

 ### Move vs. Copy semantics